UniversityRadioYork/ury-rapid/README.md

 * Ruby 2.0+
 * A BAPS server (sadly not found outside of URY, really)
+* This also depends on some RubyGems; see `Gemfile`.

 Usage
 -----

-For now, `ruby main.rb HOSTNAME PORT USERNAME PASSWORD` will invoke the testbed, which doesn't do much.
+The main server (main.rb) isn't yet fully operational, but information on how to use it will pop up here eventually.

+### Test program (state dumper)

+`ruby state_dumper.rb BAPS-HOSTNAME BAPS-PORT USERNAME PASSWORD` will invoke the state dumper testbed.
+This will connect to the specified BAPS server, log in and dump some information to stdout.